edl-lang/edl/README.md

 ## License

-Project licensed under the AGPLv3 License.
+Project licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.